rpm-software-management/dnf/README.md

 # DNF

-It is a highly experimental replacement for yum [1], evolving from yum's code.
+It is an experimental replacement for yum [1], evolving from yum's code.
 It handles packages using rpm [2] libsolv [3] and hawkey [4] libraries.

 ## Fedora Users